jhpyle/docassemble/_docs/special.md

   * `subdivisionsecond` - in the U.S., the county.
   * `subdivisionthird` - in the U.S., the municipality.
   * `organization` - the user's organization.
+  * `location` - if `track_location` is set to true, and the user's location is successfully obtained, this will contain a dictionary with the keys `latitude` and `longitude`, indicating the user's location.
 * `yaml_filename` - the filename of the current interview, in the package:path form (e.g., `docassemble.demo:data/questions/questions.yml`)